nminaya/NMusic/README.md

 #### Description:

-An University project for the subject "Software Engineering I", which is a system for managing a music store made with java.
+A University project for the subject "Software Engineering I", which is a system for managing a music store made with java.

 #### Table of Contents